agenceepsilon/sass-mercury/README.md

 | ...for tablet only  | ``.hidden--tablet``  |
 | ...for desktop only | ``.hidden--desktop`` |

-If you want to hide multiple resolution but kept others add more classes to the same block.
+If you want to hide several resolutions but keep other, add more classes to the same element.

 For example: if you want hide mobile and desktop, just put the classes on the element :